-The new Oura ring starts to collect data from you immediately after you’ve paired it with the Oura app and put it on your finger.
+The new Oura ring starts to collect data immediately after you’ve paired it with the Oura app and put it on your finger.
 So, you’ll start seeing data about your activity during the first day of use, and data about your sleep and recovery after the first night of use.

-The app gives you a default activity goal for the day, again in calories.
+The app gives you a default activity goal for the day, again in kilocalories.
 The number is based on an average activity goal for a person of the same age, gender, height and weight as you.

 Learn more about the new Oura app and its features here: https://blog.ouraring.com/blog/introducing-the-new-oura-app/